patrickpr/trapdirector/docs/15-mib.md

 Log destination
 ---------------

-Here is where the trap receiver will log info about what it is doing - or not doing -.
+Here is where the trap receiver will log info about what it is doing - or why it is not doing it -.

 Note: 'display' is for debug only and can ruin your web page.